An initial conversation

 A few neurologic disorders may genetically associated.
 Perhaps the entire family is loud and socially increases the risk of traumatic lesions.

 There may be other elements of health that might play a role in the present voice disorder.

 Perception of severity/motivation

-This answers the question "Does the patient want only an explanation or do they actually want some intervention?"
+This answers the question "Does the patient want only an explanation or do they actually desire intervention?"
 Because you can do surgery doesn’t necessarily mean that you should.
-It may also supply clues that support the diagnosis of non-organic disorders.
+Motivation may also supply clues that support the diagnosis of non-organic disorders.

 It is helpful to have a standardized intake form so that potential important information is not missed.
 I assess talkativeness, loudness and work vocal use, three areas that may not be in a typical otolaryngology intake form.